Mayank8290/CheckMockLocation/README.md

 # Cordova Plugin For Detect Fake GPS Apps and Mock Location Enable

-Simple plugin that returns true if it found mock location enabled with mock lockation apps.
+Simple plugin that returns true if it found mock location enable with mock lockation apps.

 Work with Ionic 2+